Pop the organic bubbly!

 As for our community?
 They’re keen to help the environment too!
 They run regular beach clean-ups, make great use of public water stations instead of single-use plastic bottles, and have loads of passionate environmental protection volunteer groups.

 If you’re reading this, it’s a fair bet to say that you’re keen on making a difference, even when you’re travelling.
 To help you do that, we’ve put together our list of the top ten ways to be an eco-friendly traveller here.

 How does a destination become certified?

-But whilst Council managed the process, our whole region and community was evaluated against six criteria:
+But while Council managed the process, our whole region and community were evaluated against six criteria:

 As a result, we’ve got a roadmap that will support the community, tourism sector, and environment now and into the future.

 So we’ve got the tick.
 Now what?

 This little tick isn’t just a one-off marketing gimmick.
 Oh no, it sets us up with a business framework to make sure ecotourism thrives in our region for decades to come.

 We’ll have regular visits from an industry expert who’ll help us keep improving our destination management practices, and we’ll learn from a global network of other like-minded destinations.
 That’s good news for budding nature-based businesses!